There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 As adults, Chicago Garter snakes consume fish and reside near bodies of water.

-Slugs and earthworms are the diet of young Chicago Garter Snakes.
-Due to the fact that their habitat near water also draws other predators like owls, many baby snakes do not survive predation.
+Young Chicago Garter Snakes eat slugs and earthworms.
+Because their habitat near water also attracts other predators, like owls, many baby snakes do not survive predation.

 4. Eastern Garter Snake